donders-research-data-management/rdm-ontology/doc/help/user-manual/transfer-data/Windows-known-issues/windows-known-issues.rst

 .. note::
     :mode: warning

     Mounting a network drive on Windows is known to be unstable and often problematic.
-It is suggested to use other WebDAV client (such as Cyberduck or YodaDrive) to transfer data on Windows.
+It is suggested to use other WebDAV client (such as :ref:`YodaDrive <YodaDrive>` or :ref:`Cyberduck <cyberduck>`) to transfer data on Windows.
 If you decide to use it anyway be aware of the issues below.

 .. _too-many-files